Gaming the System: Money Laundering Through Online Games

 A Bit of a Gamble

 In many countries, gambling is either prohibited or regulated.
 If an online game involves microtransaction mechanics with an element of chance, it can potentially fall within the gambling regulatory regime.
-For instance, in several games, such as Grand Theft Auto Online and Red Dead Online, a user’s character in an in-game casino.
+For instance, in several games, such as Grand Theft Auto Online and Red Dead Online, a user’s character can gamble in an in-game casino.

 Given the risk that such activities may amount to unlawful gambling, some game developers take action to avoid legal repercussions.
-Shortly after the in one of the virtual casinos operating within Second Life in 2007, Linden Lab instituted a whereby only skill-based games, which are not captured by the US definition of gambling, are permitted.
-In Red Dead Online, the availability of poker from one US state to the other, depending on the local legislation, even though playing it does not involve virtual items that are convertible into fiat currency.
+Shortly after the FBI expressed interest in one of the virtual casinos operating within Second Life in 2007, Linden Lab instituted a policy whereby only skill-based games, which are not captured by the US definition of gambling, are permitted.
+In Red Dead Online, the availability of poker varies from one US state to the other, depending on the local legislation, even though playing it does not involve virtual items that are convertible into fiat currency.

 The Gaming Industry’s Next Quest